McDonnell Douglas F-4 Phantom II non-U.S. operators: Japan

 Japan selected the F-4 Phantom II as its new fighter at the end of the 1960s.
 On 1 November 1968, this choice was made public and Japan became one of the few countries that license-produced this aircraft.
-The Nihon Koku Jietai (Japan Air Self-Defense Force, JASDF) received a total of 154 F-4EJ and RF-4Es.
+The Japan Air Self-Defense Force received a total of 154 F-4EJsand RF-4Es.
 While the F-4EJs were built almost entirely by Mitsubishi Heavy Industries, the RF-4Es were bought directly from McDonnell-Douglas.

 Due to Japanese military limitations prohibiting air-to-ground ordnance, the F-4EJs were delivered without the AN/AJB-7 bombing computer system and also did not have an air-refueling probe or receptacle.
 In service F-4EJs replaced the JASDF's fleet of Lockheed F-104J Starfighters.